Scared about graduation

 Dear Scared Senior,

-First things first, take a deep breath.
-The scared feeling that you’re experiencing about graduating from college is completely normal.
-Lots of college seniors share some or all of the feelings you describe.
-Any time a drastic change occurs in life, a certain amount of anxiety is likely to accompany it (ever heard the old adage, "no one ever said that change is easy?”).
-The good news is that there are resources available to help you work through your fear and/or build off the plan you formulated over the summer (or even start from scratch).
+What you’re experiencing is common among individuals going through this type of life transition.
+A lot of students completing undergraduate or graduate school share the feelings you describe.
+These emotions may also be amplified when there’s uncertainty about the future.
+The good news is that there are resources available to help you work through your fear and build off the plan you formulated over the summer (or even start from scratch).
 It's also okay to take some time to celebrate this exciting time and not have all of your future plans set in stone just yet.